 Like many large breed dogs, the Labrador Retriever’s lifespan is inversely proportional to body size.

 The typical life expectancy for a Lab is around 10 to 12 years old.

-According to the Orthopedic Foundation for Animals Canine Health Information Center (OFA-CHIC) database, the Labrador Retriever has several main known genetic (heritable) health issues.
+According to the Orthopedic Foundation for Animals Canine Health Information Center (OFA-CHIC) database, the Labrador Retriever has several known genetic (heritable) health issues.

 Reputable breeders should be sure to pre-test their parent dogs for these conditions: